Update 13 May

 Keeping you informed

-You can find out more about Highways England's plans and keep up to date with the project on Highways England's dedicated M25 junction 10 webpage.
+You can find out more about National Highways plans and keep up to date with the project on National Highways dedicated M25 junction 10 webpage.
 There is also the opportunity for you to sign up to updates via the webpage.

 If you have any questions, please contact Highways England either by email on M25j10@nationalhighways.co.uk or call 0300 123 500 and one of the team will be happy to help.